-That’s why we want to introduce you to your new best friend that will revolutionize your online sales game for the future: meet the omni channel strategy.
+That’s why we want to introduce you to your new best friend that will revolutionize your online sales game for the future: meet the omni channel marketing strategy.

-What is an omni channel strategy?
+What is an omni channel marketing strategy?

 Before showing you how to use technology to create an omni channel strategy that boosts sales, let’s unpack what an omni channel strategy is and how 2020 sped up the timeline for this innovative approach.